Tibetan Cultural Heritage Tour Itinerary

 It takes approximately 4 hours to drive to Tsedang from Lhasa.
 We will make a stop on the way by the bank of Brahmaputra River.

 After applying for the permit in Tsedang, we will visit Trandruk Monastery.
 The monastery is one of the oldest in Tibet, dating back to the 7th century.
-It was constructed at the same time as Jokhang temple and the architectural design follows similar pattern.
-The monastery houses an inportant ancient Tara embroidery made of 29,000 pearls.
+It was constructed at the same time as Jokhang temple, and the architectural design follows a similar pattern.
+The monastery houses an important ancient Tara embroidery made of 29,000 pearls.

 Day 5 – Tsedang and Samye.
 Visiting the first Buddhist monastery built in Tibet

-After visiting the monastery, we will go up the Chak Pori Hill, where centuries ago Padma Sambhava subdues the demons and helped to establish Buddhism in Tibet.
+After visiting the monastery, we will go up the Hepo Ri Hill, where centuries ago Padma Sambhava subdued the demons and helped to establish Buddhism in Tibet.
 From the hill, there is a splendid view on Samye, Brahmaputra river, and surrounding valley.

 Day 6 – Departure from Samye